Anglo-Chinese Junior College

-Anglo-Chinese Junior College (ACJC) is a junior college in Singapore that offers a two-year pre-university programme leading to the Singapore-Cambridge GCE Advanced Level examination.
-Established in 1977, Anglo-Chinese Junior College is the junior college arm of the Anglo-Chinese School family of Methodist schools in Singapore.
+Anglo-Chinese Junior College (ACJC) is a junior college in Dover, Queenstown, Singapore.
+It was established in 1977 and is part of the Anglo-Chinese School.
+It offers a two-year pre-university programme leading to the Singapore-Cambridge GCE Advanced Level examination.

 History

 The history of the school dates back to 1913 when the Anglo-Chinese College building project and the fund-raising initiative were started by Reverend J S Nagle.
 He started negotiations with the British colonial government about setting up a college to prepare students for British university education.
 The proposal was turned down by the government, who decided in favour of establishing Raffles College to commemorate the centenary of the founding of Singapore.

 In 1970 the ACS Board of Governors submitted their recommendations for a junior college to the Singapore government.
 A 6-hectare site at Rochester Park on a 30-year lease was given for the construction of the college.
 Thus, on 3 January 1977, Anglo-Chinese Junior College became the fifth junior college to be established in line with the Ministry of Education's policy on pre-university education, equivalent to a British Sixth-form college, and welcoming 968 students in Pre-U 1 and Pre-U 2.
 To start with, it was an all-male institution.
 Its main complex was equipped with three lecture theatres, a library, the Tan Chin Tuan Auditorium and eight laboratories.
 The Shaw Sports Complex housed a 400-metre bitumen track, tennis, volleyball, basketball and sepak takraw courts.

 In 1986, an expansion of the college was proposed and approved by the Ministry of Education three years later.
 The extension included a new four-storey Library Block to contain the Oldham Library on two levels, two lecture theatres and two micro-computer laboratories.
 A multi-purpose void deck was built under the extension for events to be held in the college.
 A new 8-lane 400m track and soccer field with floodlighting capacity was also included.
 This phase was completed in 1991 and cost $3.5 million.